 The Company was named as a defendant in a putative class action lawsuit filed in the United States District Court for the Northern District of Illinois on or about December 21, 2020.
 The plaintiffs, Eileen Brodsky and Rhonda Diamond, purporting to represent a class of individuals who purchased coffee products at Aldi, Inc. ("Aldi"), a supermarket chain, generally allege that Aldi sold private label coffee products manufactured by us and by Pan American Coffee Co., LLC ("Pan American"), which falsely described the number of cups of coffee that could be made from the amount of product purchased.
 Aldi and Pan American are also named as defendants in the action.
 The complaint asserts a variety of claims under New York and California consumer protection laws, and seeks unspecified monetary damages, including disgorgement and restitution, as well as other forms of relief including class certification, declaratory and injunctive relief, attorneys' fees, and interest.
-The Company believes the allegations in the complaint are wholly without merit and that the claims asserted are legally deficient, and the company intends to vigorously defend the action.
+The Company believes the allegations in the complaint are wholly without merit and that the claims asserted are legally deficient, and the Company intends to vigorously defend the action.
 As of the filing of this Form 10-K, the Company has not been served with the complaint.
-Therefore, the Company is unable to predict the ultimate outcome of this lawsuit.
+Therefore, the Company is unable to predict the ultimate outcome of this lawsuit as the suit was dismissed and we are awaiting a ruling on the plantiff's appeal.